tomikasas/Projects/README.md

 ## Excel skills
 ### Description
-Proficient in using Pivot Tables for data analysis and reporting, enabling effective filtering, grouping, and visualization of data.
-Skilled in applying Data Validation to maintain accuracy and consistency in datasets.
-Expertise in VLOOKUP for efficient data retrieval from large tables.
-Also experienced in cleaning and transforming raw datasets to ensure data integrity and readiness for analysis.
+Proficient in utilizing Pivot Tables for data analysis, enabling effective data summarization and visualization.
+Skilled in Data Validation to ensure data accuracy and consistency, with strong expertise in VLOOKUP for efficient data retrieval from large tables.
+Adept in using simple functions like SUM, AVERAGE, COUNTIF, CONCAT and others for basic data calculations.
+Experienced in cleaning and transforming datasets to maintain data integrity for analysis.

+## Microsoft Power BI Skills
+### Description
+During my time at Turing College, I developed multiple Power BI dashboards, gaining hands-on experience in various aspects of data visualization and business intelligence.
+I learned how to efficiently transform and model data, create interactive reports, and utilize advanced features such as DAX formulas for custom calculations.
+I also became proficient in connecting to different data sources, building relationships between datasets, and designing user-friendly dashboards that effectively communicate insights.
+These skills have equipped me to confidently apply Power BI in a professional setting, adding real value to any data-driven decision-making process.
+You can view highlights of my work in the table of contents, here you can see pbix version of the dashboards: [My first Power BI dashboard];